cyizhuo/srt_sub_extract/README.md

 ## - about mkvextract:
 Currently supported is the extraction of tracks, tags, attachments, chapters, CUE sheets, timestamps and cues.

-See more about mkvextarct at https://mkvtoolnix.download/doc/mkvextract.html
+Download other system version or see more about mkvextarct at https://mkvtoolnix.download/doc/mkvextract.html